uber/kraken/docs/CONFIGURATION.md

 >       passes: 2
 >     monitor:
 >       interval: 30s
 Above configures health check ping from one origin to others every 30 seconds.
-If 3 or more consecutive health checkes fail for an origin, it is marked as unhealthy.
+If 3 or more consecutive health checks fail for an origin, it is marked as unhealthy.
 Later, if 2 or more consecutive health checks succeed for the same origin, it is marked as healthy again.
 Initially, all hosts are healthy.

 ### Passive Health Check

 Agents health checks tracker, piggybacking on the announce requests.
 >agent.yaml
->```
+>```yaml
 >tracker:
 >   cluster:
 >     healthcheck: